 Zoom Link.
 This dynamic prayer time is kingdom-focused: our goal is to pray for the progress of the gospel across a wide range of ministries at East White Oak and beyond.
 We frequently have mission teams and supported missionaries present during a portion of our time.
 Then we pray together for the furtherance of God’s work.
 Capture a greater vision of God’s gospel work, both locally and across the world.
 Learn to pray biblically and effectively for His work.
 Leave refreshed and renewed by God’s presence.
-Contact Pastor Scott to get connected on Zoom. [email protected]
+Contact Pastor Jeff with questions. [email protected]

 Facebook Live Prayer Time

-Facebook Live Prayer Time is taking a break during July and August 2021.
+Facebook Live Prayer Time is taking a break.

 Sunday Morning Prayer Ministries

 Prayer Corps (9:00 & 10:30 AM)

 Be part of a team that prays once a month during a Sunday morning worship service in Room 173 for the effective ministry of God’s word among the congregation and for a wide range of personal and ministry needs.